mathieucbd/credit-ml-basics/README.md

 # Credit Default Prediction – ML Benchmark

-This project is a simple refresher on classical machine learning applied to credit risk.
+This project is a refresher on basic machine learning models applied to credit risk.
 It benchmarks several models on a small loan dataset to predict the probability of default and compute expected loss.

 ## Contents